-Pay homage to the beautiful rural setting of your cottage by decorating with papers and fabrics that capture the charm of the British countryside.
+Pay homage to the beautiful rural setting of your cottage by decorating with papers and fabrics that capture the charm of the countryside.
 William Morris – artist, designer, poet, socialist and ‘Godfather of the Arts and Crafts Movement’ – created hundreds of designs that celebrate the beauty of nature.

 Mostly created around the late 19th-century, his stylized flora and fauna prints are still available to buy today, in original and refreshed colorways, and are the perfect way to bring the beauty of nature into the bedroom.

 The great thing about creating a cottage look is that it can be created on a shoestring using vintage pieces and a bit of imagination.
 Easy to come by at specialist furniture shops and flea markets, dated brown furniture can easily be refreshed with some chalk furniture paint into original and rustic pieces, as this pretty desk proves.

 Don't worry about the finish or the wood color, instead look for beautiful shapes that will shine once painted.
 When you have spotted the perfect piece, simply sand down, coat with Annie Sloan's Chalk Paint and sand again once dry to create this weathered French look.

 9. Choose a traditional, curvaceous sofa

 With elegant curves and a Howard-style silhouette, this small Classic sofa from Susie Watson Designs is a great choice for zoning a snug kitchen-cum-living room, and is layered with paisley, ticking and statement floral cushions, plus a wool throw, for a cozy cottage feel.